 Sock it to ’em, just for kicks,

-Silk, bamboo and cotton-mix.
+The silk, bamboo and cotton-mix.

 Whenever mismatched-socks are strutting,